 These Christians have come to recognize that human beings are the vessels of God’s Spirit and not organizations.
 They may have first engaged the institutional church because they longed for meaningful relationships with other followers of Christ.
 They may have joined a small group or found a tight network of friends through whom they lived out the “one another” commands in Scripture.

 But over time it dawned on them—This small group is really my church.
 These are the people I am living out the gospel with.
 Why do we need the big institution?
 Ironically, a number of house churches started as megachurch-spawned small groups—a trend even documented by Time magazine and currently seen in the “Organic Church” movement.

 Ultimately the relationally de-churched leave the institution because the programs proved less effective at fostering faith and love than relationships with actual people.
-And the authenticity they crave and experience in their small group eclipses the relative shallowness of wider institutional involvement.
+And the authenticity they crave and experience within their small network of Christian friends eclipses the relative shallowness of wider institutional involvement.
 Let’s face it—authenticity becomes more difficult the larger an organization becomes.
 But it’s worth noting that these folks haven’t abandoned the church theologically, they’ve just redefined it apart from the 501c3 organization we culturally identity as a “church.”

 2. The Missionally De-Churched

 “If the church were doing the work God appointed it to do, there would be no parachurch organizations.”
 Have you heard that one before?
 It’s a popular defense I was told many times while serving with a campus ministry in college—and there is some truth to it despite the self-righteous cheekiness.